RicardoNsm/RicardoNsm/README.md

 ---

 <p align="center">
-  💡 "Innovation distinguishes between a leader and a follower." - Steve Jobs <br>
+  💡 "First, solve the problem.
+Then, write the code." - John Johnson <br>
 </p>